tburrows13/LunarLandings/README.md

 # Information

+## Development status
+Lunar Landings has been in testing on [my discord](https://discord.gg/pkJc4v9nfT) for 2 weeks, so is relatively stable.
+Over the next few weeks I will be further polishing it, particularly focusing on usability, graphics, and visual/audio feedback for things like rockets landing.
+There are likely to be some recipe changes as well.

 ## Features
 - Cheaper rocket silo, with reusable rocket parts
 - Moon rock, processed into silicon, stone, and oxygen